 It's important when you visit our beautiful Sumatran tigers to remember just how precious they are.

-We were delighted when our two adult tigers, Kirani and Fabi, had two healthy cubs, sisters Nila and Tila, in October 2011.
+We were delighted when our two adult tigers, Kirana and Fabi, had their latest tiger cub triplets in January 2015, named Kasarna, Jaya and Topan.

-In November 2012 Nila moved to Le Pal in France and Tila to Heidelberg Zoo in Germany as part of a co-ordinated breeding programme, vital to ensuring the survival of Sumatran tigers.
+Kirani and Fabi also had two healthy cubs in June 2013 named Kasih and Nuir, who later moved to France and Poland in June 2015.
+Also sisters Nila and Tila, born in October 2011 moved to Le Pal in France and to Heidelberg Zoo in Germany as part of a co-ordinated breeding programme, vital to ensuring the survival of Sumatran tigers.

-Our tigers are registered on the European Endangered Species Breeding Programme which means we work closely with other zoos on conservation breeding projects to hopefully save these amazing stars of the jungle for years to come.
+Our tigers are registered on the European Endangered Species Breeding Programme which means we work closely with other zoos on conservation breeding projects to hopefully save these beautiful animals for years to come.

 Act now to save tigers

 You can find out more about our project to protect tigers in the wild on our Act for Wildlife website.
 Explore our blog for updates from our field projects and donate to help save tigers.

 100% of donations to Act for Wildlife go to our projects in the wild.